sonnyvedder/simple-atm-with-java/README.md

-This project is create ATM flow using java
+This project is create simple ATM flow using java